UniMath/agda-unimath/src/foundation/subsingleton-induction.lagda.md

 ## Idea

-**Subsingleton induction** on a type `A` equipped with an element `a : A` is a slight variant of [singleton induction](foundation.singleton-induction.md) which in turn is a principle analogous to induction for the [unit type](foundation.unit-type.md).
+**Subsingleton induction** on a type `A` is a slight variant of [singleton induction](foundation.singleton-induction.md) which in turn is a principle analogous to induction for the [unit type](foundation.unit-type.md).
 Subsingleton induction uses the observation that a type equipped with an element is [contractible](foundation-core.contractible-types.md) if and only if it is a [proposition](foundation-core.propositions.md).

+Subsingelton induction states that given a type family `P` over `A`, to construct a section of `P` it suffices to provide a section over `a` for some `a : A`.

 ## Definition